Last Updated on January 16, 2022

 Diana Bishop (Teresa Palmer) is a historian of alchemy who teaches at Yale University, and Matthew Clairmont (Matthew Goode) is a geneticist, and fellow of All Souls College at Oxford University.
 While Diana is at Oxford researching early thought on alchemy, the pair are drawn together.
 In the first season, we soon learn that they are both creatures; Diana is a witch, and Matthew is a vampire.

 Those looking for their next period drama might be tempted to jump right in to Season 2 of “A Discovery of Witches,” and while that would work just fine after catching up here, there’s no need to skip the first season just because it’s contemporary-set.
-Sci-fi fantasy infused Season 1 has plenty to hold the interest of someone who normally watches sumptuous costume dramas, and makes the watching of Season 2 all the richer.
+Sci-fi fantasy infused Season 1 (included with Prime membership here until 1/31/22) has plenty to hold the interest of someone who normally watches sumptuous costume dramas, and makes the watching of Season 2 all the richer.

 Like Season 2, the first season is a visual feast.
 Filmed on location at Oxford and in Venice, the scenes are transporting, and the sets, including a recreation of the Bodleian Library, are spectacular.
 Period drama fans will also appreciate that because Matthew has been alive for so very long, even in the 21st century he has old-world manners, a grand English country house, and a family castle in France.